crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 - Dynamically adjust the prompt based on *N* consecutive failures, using another model as a refiner.
 - Incremental unit test with validated steps being commited to git so we prevent regresions and facilitate problem digestion to the model.
 - Look for opportunities to integrate this idea in daily workflows.
-- Use better models extensively (*Claude* and *ChatGPT*).
+- Use better models (*Claude* and *ChatGPT*).
 - Experimenting with compiler feedback preprocessing before passing it to the model to see if that actually improves speed.
 - Have a more academic aproach: Gather and present useful data for next articles (e.g.,  get the average number of iterations for a given problem per model by stressing it *N* times).
+- Expriment with different prompts.
-- Test different prompts, specifically, try having the model formatting its response in a parasable mini-dsl or [json](https://github.com/crisfeim/poc-aidriven-app/blob/main/macApp/AI_Counter/SystemPrompt.swift) to avoid unwanted explanations.
+- Try the model format its response [as a parasable mini-dsl or json](https://github.com/crisfeim/poc-aidriven-app/blob/main/macApp/AI_Counter/SystemPrompt.swift) to avoid unwanted explanations or codeblocks (we may tell him to put those inside a value of the *json* dictionnary).

 ## Links